lopis/mars/readme.md

 ## Game mechanics

+ℹ️ The game UI is not optimized for mobile phones.
+A landscape screen with at least 1280x800 is recommended.

 In this glocal co-op game you're one of Mars' managers.
 Any number of players can join simultaneously to help deal with every day tasks like: